ABEDAVIDscripts/Employee_Layoffs_Data_Cleaning_and_Preparation/README.md

 #### 4. Handling Null Values and Blank Values

-*check for NULL & Blank values using industry column*
+- Check for NULL & Blank values using industry column

 ```sql
 select * from layoffs_view2